-Jewelry, with all its wonderful variety, can present a bewildering visual overload.
+Jewelry, with all its wonderful variety, can be visually overwhelming.
 Start by familiarizing yourself with the basic styles, focusing on the style that appeals most to you.
 You can do this best by purchasing a good introductory book.

 There are a number of ways to make American Indian jewelry.
 Unfortunately, these methods are often copied, and the resulting products are imported from other countries.
 Stone and shell beads are also imported and restrung (often by Native Americans), resulting in a product referred to as "stringers."

 Your best protection is to buy from a reliable source and get a guarantee in writing.
 Did you buy it because it is Hopi handmade?
 Then get it in writing.
 Did you buy a necklace because the stones were drilled, ground and polished by hand by a Native American artist?
 Then get that in writing, along with the artist's name.